semajrolyat/semajrolyat.github.io/gwu/fa18/cs1012/_posts/2018-09-18-discussion.md

 x = bar()       # this is the calling context
 ```

-Recall that we needed the hypotenuse of a right triangle for our diamond drawings.
-We could use a function to compute the hypotenuse instead:
+When we wrote our scripts for the diamond exercises, we needed to compute the hypotenuse of a right triangle.
+We could use our own function to compute the hypotenuse instead:

 ```python
 """